onsi/gomega/index.md

 We use `ghttp.RespondWith` to specify the response return by the server.
 In this case we're passing back a status code of `200` (`http.StatusOK`) and a pile of JSON.
 We then assert, in the test, that the client succeeds and returns the correct set of sprockets.

-The fact that details of the JSON encoding are bleeding into this test is somewhat unfortunate, and there's a lot of repetition going on.  `ghttp` provides a `RepondWithJSONEncoded` handler that accepts an arbitrary object and JSON encodes it for you.
+The fact that details of the JSON encoding are bleeding into this test is somewhat unfortunate, and there's a lot of repetition going on.  `ghttp` provides a `RespondWithJSONEncoded` handler that accepts an arbitrary object and JSON encodes it for you.
 Here's a cleaner test:

 ```go
     Describe("The sprockets client", func() {